Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Q: What kind of out-of-pocket expenses do Medicare supplements cover?

 A: Medicare supplement policies (Medigap) are standardized, with ten different plan designs, designated with a letter from A to N. Availability varies depending on where you live.
-For the most part, a plan design is the same nationwide (so a Medigap plan F is the same in Colorado as it is in California, for example) but three states – Massachusetts, Minnesota, and Wisconsin – have different rules for how Medigap policies are standardized.
+For the most part, a plan design is the same nationwide (so a Medigap plan G is the same in Colorado as it is in California, for example) but three states – Massachusetts, Minnesota, and Wisconsin – have different rules for how Medigap policies are standardized.

 Each of the ten plan types is different in what it covers.
 In general, they focus on covering the deductibles and copays that are out-of-pocket costs under Original Medicare.
-(You must have Original Medicare – not Medicare Advantage – to purchase a Medigap plan.)
+[You must have Original Medicare – not Medicare Advantage – to purchase a Medigap plan.]

-Nine of the ten plans (all except Plan A) cover at least a portion of the Medicare Part A deductible (the deductible is $1,260 in 2015, and increasing to $1.300 in 2016).
+Nine of the ten plans (all except Plan A) cover at least a portion of the Medicare Part A deductible (the deductible is $1,408 per benefit period in 2020).
 But only two Medigap plans (C and F) cover the Medicare Part B deductible (that deductible is $198 in 2020).
 Plans C and F are no longer available to newly-eligible enrollees as of 2020, as a result of 2015’s Medicare Access and CHIP Reauthorization Act (MACRA), which prohibits the sale of “first dollar” Medigap coverage to newly-eligible enrollees, in an effort to prevent overutilization of services.

-Some plans also cover skilled nursing facility coinsurance and/or the Medicare A and B deductibles, but others do not.
+Some plans also cover skilled nursing facility coinsurance and/or the Medicare A deductibles, but others do not.
 And although the plans themselves are standardized (i.e., a Medigap Plan C will provide the same benefits regardless of what carrier offers it), prices vary from one carrier and region to another.